anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 on-site:
-: locality of a component or service or functionality in the local target deployment site of the registar.
+: locality of a component or service or functionality in the local target deployment site of the registrar.

 off-site:
 : locality of component or service or functionality